lbenning/Arsenal/README.md

 Black Mamba
 =======

-A collection of algorithms and data structures that can be used to boost the performance of your Java applications.
+A collection of algorithms and data structures.